mariohernandez/component-based-development/docs/chapter-6/integrating-components/featured-movie.md

 ![Field template suggestion](../../.gitbook/assets/featured-movie-title-field.png)

-Now, open the `field--node--field-promo-sentence--movie.html.twig` file, remove all code in the file but leave all comments, and paste in:
+Now, open the `field--node--field-promo-sentence--movie.html.twig` file, remove all code in the file but leave all comments, and add in:

 {% code-tabs %}
 {% code-tabs-item title="field--node--field-promo-sentence--movie.html.twig" %}